periph/gohci/CONFIG.md

 - Edit the values based on your needs.
   - `oauth2accesstoken` must be set to the `AccessToken` you created at the step [OAuth2 token](#oauth2-token).
-- Run `gohci` again and it will start a web server.
-When `gohci` is running, updating `gohci.yml` will make the process quit (after completing any enqueued checks).
+- Run `gohci-worker` again and it will start a web server.
+When `gohci-worker` is running, updating `gohci.yml` will make the process quit (after completing any enqueued checks).
-- Reboot the host and make sure `gohci` starts correctly.
+- Reboot the host and make sure `gohci-worker` starts correctly.

 ### Private repository

-`gohci` will automatically switch from HTTPS to SSH checkout when the repository is private.
+`gohci-worker` will automatically switch from HTTPS to SSH checkout when the repository is private.
 For it to work you must:
 - On your device, create a key via `ssh-keygen -C "raspberrypi"` and do not specify a password.
 - Visit `github.com/<user>/<repo>/settings/keys`.